 Will I make this cake again?

-Definitely, it is moist, chocolaty and lusciously delicious.
-Great chocolate cake recipe.
+Definitely, it is easy, moist, chocolaty and lusciously delicious.
+Best chocolate cake recipe ever.
 Thanks to Rachel for sharing this recipe.